sumdher/VSCode-on-Android/README.md

 ### Run these in a terminal:

+- Launch Ubuntu, start the VNC server and connect to VNC display if not already (recap]
 - Add a new repository to manage Python installations:
    ```bash
    sudo apt install -y software-properties-common